 How to Clean Gold Jewelry

-Gold jewelry should be properly maintained so that they will exude sheer beauty every time you will wear them.
-If you want to keep your gold jewelry clean, it is a simple process that you can do on your own at home.
+Gold jewelry should be properly maintained so that it will exude sheer beauty every time you will wear it.
+If you want to keep your gold jewelry clean, it is a very simple process that you can do on your own at home.

 - Dip the gold jewelry into the mixture